The Notre Dame Fighting Irish have been a football program since 1887.

 2. Johnny Lujack

-While at Notre Dame, he won three national championships, the Heisman Trophy, was the AP Athlete of the Year, SN Player of the Year, and was a two-time unanimous All-American. .
+While at Notre Dame, Lujack won three national championships, the Heisman Trophy, was the AP Athlete of the Year, SN Player of the Year, and was a two-time unanimous All-American.

 In 1947, he completed 61 passes for 777 yards and rushed for 129 yards.

-Better yet, he played at the school in 1943, won a national championship, went off to World War II, came back and won two more national titles.
+Better yet, he played at the school in 1943, won a national championship, went off to World War II, and came back to win two more national titles.

 3. Joe Montana